cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 To mitigate such attacks, it is recommended to first execute a more costly key derivation function (e.g., PBKDF2 {{!RFC2898}} or scrypt {{!RFC7914}}) on the password, then hash the output of that function to the target elliptic curve.
-For domain separation, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{domain-separation}}.
+For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtofield-expand-xmd}}.

 ## hash\_to\_field security {#security-considerations-hash-to-field}